openstack/magnum/doc/source/troubleshooting-guide.rst

 organized as a list of failure symptoms: each has some suggestions with pointers to the details for troubleshooting.

+A separate section `for developers`_ describes useful techniques such as debugging unit tests and gate tests.

 ================
 Failure symptoms